code4me/4me-sdk-graphql-dotnet/README.md

 The 4me GraphQL API limits the number of requests to 20 per 2 seconds.
 The SDK will keep track of the response time and lock the process to make sure it takes at least 100 milliseconds per request.

 ## Trace capabilities
 The [Trace class](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.trace) is used to produce detailed information about the GraphQL query or mutation.
-The detailed information includes the HTTP verb, the URL and the content.
 [Trace Listeners](https://learn.microsoft.com/en-us/dotnet/framework/debug-trace-profile/trace-listeners) can be used to gather detailed information that can be helpful for debugging during release or for auditing purposes.
+Each request produces two entries with identical identifiers — the initial one containing the account ID, the HTTP verb, the URL, and the content, while the second includes the API response time in milliseconds.

 # Examples